vshih/CloudDiff/README.md

 This is the source repository for https://chrome.google.com/webstore/detail/aefdkgcdokdiaoppobphjogcilaaakka.

-Compare versions of your Dropbox files in-browser or with your configured diff tool.
-Trigger from any "Version history" page.
+Compare versions of your Dropbox or pCloud text files in-browser or with your configured diff tool.

 ## Current Version Release Notes: ##

+2018-xx-xx update (version 1.0.2.25) - pCloud support.
+Rebranded.

+Provides two options for comparing different versions of your Dropbox or pCloud files:  1) an external diff tool, or 2) a side-by-side diff within your browser.
+This can be TortoiseMerge, KDiff3, FileMerge, or any tool which can be triggered from the command line.

+In the "Version history" or "Revisions" page of any file, a column is added which allows you to select two versions to compare.
+Click the "Diff" button to trigger your configured diff tool, or the "Inline" button to view the difference in-browser.

+Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.

+Please let me know if you run into any issues at http://blog.vicshih.com/2011/09/clouddiff-chrome-extension.html .

+## Release History ##

 2017-04-18 update (version 1.0.2.23) - Update to match latest Dropbox format change.